department-of-veterans-affairs/vets-design-system-documentation/src/_components/loading-indicator.md

 ## Content considerations

-* The Indeterminate loading indicator can appear with or without a text label.
+* Make sure that the loading indicator message is clear and concise.

 ## Accessibility considerations

 * The loading indicator component is used to notify user’s that the page content is loading.
 W3C WAI-ARIA `aria-live="polite"`, `aria-label` and `aria-valuetext` are used to ensure screen reader users are also provided the same information.
-* Make sure that the loading indicator message is clear and concise.

 {% include component-docs.html component_name=page.web-component %}